daedon/Fooocus-API-XYZ/README.md

 ```
 "myJob_0012----base_model=realisticStockPhotov20----resolution=1280x1280----steps_20_024844"
 ```

-#### Miscellaneous
-* This project started out as 6 lines of bash.
-* Linux only at this time.
-* My first git project.
-* Still learning markup.
-* My first github project.
-* My first python project.
-* Getting to that 1st push was painful, wish I knew about this sooner:
-`git remote set-url origin https://_my_token_@github.com/daedon/Fooocus-API-XYZ.git`

 #### Summary
 * Requires `Fooocus-API` to be running.
 * Reads parameter files in a job's "parms" subdirectory.